Active aero that reacts to grip loss before it happens

 limited capacity to respond appropriately to adverse VD scenarios (driver error, or an unsettled car from bumps, curbs, or crests)

 This concept is also naturally fail-safe, as the active aero will respond not only to the effects of aero damage on downforce and balance, but if the activation of one wing fails, the other adaptive elements on the car will respond accordingly.
-If a pressure sensor fails or a tube disconnects, all it takes is a check for frozen or ambient pressure readings, and that sensor can be removed from consideration automatically.
+And if a pressure sensor fails or a tube disconnects, all it takes is a check for frozen or ambient pressure readings, and that sensor can be removed from consideration automatically.

 Braking and accelerating

 Splitting downforce between front and rear axles depending on brake bias, and the number/location of driven wheels.
-Braking in particular should favour an increase in total downforce when deciding which element/s to adapt
+Braking in particular should favour an increase in total downforce when deciding which element/s to adapt.

 Steady state cornering

 What is the required total downforce level?
 If the car is not grip-limited at the current downforce level, then reduce downforce to reduce unnecessary drag (I'm calling this "DRS", but with a sliding scale rather than just being on or off).
-If imbalance occurs, a balance adjustment can be made by either backing off one element, or increase downforce on another (assuming 2 or more adaptable elements), providing options to independently adjust total downforce as required
+If imbalance occurs, a balance adjustment can be made by either backing off one element, or increase downforce on another (assuming 2 or more adaptable elements), providing options to independently adjust balance and total downforce as required.

 Yaw moment